NeilJustice/ZenUnitAndMetalMock/README.md

    if (endNumber == 0)
    {
       // An exception is thrown here instead of returning empty string
-      // so as to demonstrate ZenUnit's THROWS assertion. throw std::invalid_argument("FizzBuzz() error: endNumber must be 1 or greater");
+      // to demonstrate ZenUnit's THROWS assertion.
+      throw std::invalid_argument("FizzBuzz() error: endNumber must be 1 or greater");
    }
    std::ostringstream oss;